 In practice, waiver of subrogation and primary and non-contributory almost always appear together in contracts, alongside additional insured requirements.
 Here's how the three work as a package.

 Additional insured gives the other party coverage rights under your policy.
 If a claim arises from your work and they're named in the lawsuit, your policy defends them.
+The specific ISO form used (CG 20 10, CG 20 38, etc.) determines the scope — see our ISO additional insured forms guide for the full reference.

 Primary and non-contributory ensures your policy pays first, without seeking contribution from the additional insured's own policy.
 Their insurance stays clean.